Red, White and Blue Mini Cheesecake Cups (No-Bake)

 More summer desserts for the 4th of July

-Pavlova Cake – An impressive sweet treat perfect for summer with whipped cream, meringue base and a ton of fresh berries.
+• Pavlova Cake: An impressive sweet treat for summer with whipped cream, meringue base and a ton of fresh berries.

-Layered no-bake cheesecake cup with blueberries, cream cheese filling and strawberry sauce, styled with fresh fruit and mini American flag for the 4th of July.
+No-bake cheesecake cup layered with strawberry sauce, cream cheese filling and blueberries, styled with mini American flags.

 Print Pin Rate